-Project Governance for Local Government
+Project Guidance for Local Government

-PGP Pricing — Per Capita
+PGP v3.3 Pricing — Per Capita

 Based on US Census population. $6,500 floor.